- Poor circulation isn’t a condition itself. It is a result of other health issues.

+Poor circulation isn’t a condition in itself.
+Instead, it results from other health issues.
+Therefore, it’s important to treat the underlying causes, rather than just the symptoms.
 Several conditions can lead to poor circulation.
-The most common causes include obesity, diabetes, heart conditions and arterial issues.
+The most common causes include obesity, diabetes, heart conditions, and arterial issues.

 Peripheral artery disease (PAD) can lead to poor circulation in your legs.
 PAD is a circulatory condition that causes narrowing of the blood vessels and arteries.
 In an associated condition called atherosclerosis, arteries stiffen due to plaque buildup in the arteries and blood vessels.
 Both conditions decrease blood flow to your extremities and can result in pain.

 If left untreated, reduced blood flow and plaque in your carotid arteries may result in a stroke.
-If plaque buildup takes place in the arteries in your heart, you run the risk of having a heart attack.
+Your carotid arteries are the major blood vessels that deliver blood to your brain.
+If plaque buildup takes place in the arteries in your heart, you’re at risk of having a heart attack.

 Your genes largely determine whether or not you’ll develop varicose veins.
 If a relative has varicose veins, your risk is higher.
 Women are also more likely to develop them, as are people who are overweight or obese.